ambientstl/ETL-Project/README.md

 Asheville, Austin, Chicago, Hawaii, Nashville, New Orleans, Seattle, San Francisco, Washington DC After extracting the CSV files, we renamed each one after its corresponding city (ex.
 Asheville_calendar.csv).

-We used [Dark Sky](https://darksky.net/dev) for forecast data, which required the geographic coordinates of each city.
+We used [Dark Sky API](https://darksky.net/dev) and [Forecastio Python Wrapper](https://github.com/ZeevG/python-forecast.io) for forecast data, which required the geographic coordinates of each city.
 For coordinates, we used the [geopy Python module](https://pypi.org/project/geopy/).

 ## T - Transform